-Donors may support The Wittliff with different types of gifts ranging from outright donations of cash and securities to life income gifts and sophisticated estate-planning vehicles that have favorable financial and tax benefits.
+Donors may support The Wittliff with different types of gifts, ranging from outright donations of cash and securities to life income gifts and sophisticated estate-planning vehicles with favorable financial and tax benefits.

 The simplest method of donating is with an outright gift of cash, which can be made by check or credit card.
-Next to cash, appreciated securities that are readily marketable are the most commonly donated assets.
+Next to cash, readily marketable appreciated securities are the most commonly donated assets.
 When you donate appreciated securities, you generally do not realize any capital gains tax.

 There are a number of planned giving strategies that provide important tax benefits to the donor while supporting the Collections.
 Contact us to learn more about gifts of retirement, assets, real property, and the complete range of life-income gifts, including charitable remainder trusts, gift annuities, and pooled income funds.

 A planned giving professional is on staff at the University to assist in structuring a gift that is right for you.
-For more information, contact Director of Development Ramona Kelly.
+For more information, contact Wittliff Collections Director David Coleman at email@example.com.

 Gifts made through any of the methods described above can be designated in honor or memory of a loved one or in celebration of a milestone event, such as a birthday or anniversary.